ui/stamps-api-docs/source/customer_api.rst

 =================== ==============================
 Variable            Description
 =================== ==============================
-stamps              Total stamps amount the
-                    particular user has
+name                Member's name
-membership_status   Membership status of the user is_active           Whether user is registered on Stamps detail              Description of error (if any) validation_errors   Errors encountered when parsing
+birthday            Member's birthday (if known) stamps              Total stamps this user has membership_status   Membership status of the user is_active           Whether user is registered on Stamps member_ids          List of card numbers associated with member gender              "1" means male, "2" means female phone               Member's phone number (if any) address             Member's address (if any) detail              Description of error (if any) validation_errors   Errors encountered when parsing
                     data (if any)